Nokskiy/NoFetch/README.md

 * o_buf - shows buffer
 * e_buf - increases the buffer

+# Contribution
+You can fork the project and submit a pull request
+# Plans for a new release
+* tracking new files
+* processor recognition

 # __There are only a few functions available now, but new ones will appear in the future and it is possible that the software will become cross-platform.__